 Monica’s community care work includes representing adults experiencing serious abuse or neglect, to ensure that proper investigations are carried out.
+She has also obtained financial compensation for people under the Human Rights Act 1998 and Equality Act 2010 where they have been abused in care homes or denied urgently needed services.

-Monica is able to use her knowledge of discrimination law, human rights and public law principles to challenge policies or decisions made by social services or the NHS.
+With her comprehensive knowledge of discrimination law, human rights and public law principles, Monica is able to challenge policies or decisions made by social services or the NHS.
 She has issued many successful judicial review challenges, obtaining emergency injunctions where necessary.
-She has also obtained financial compensation for people under the Human Rights Act and Equality Act where they have been abused in care homes or denied urgently needed services.

-Monica has over 20 years’ experience advocating for the rights of disabled people as a caseworker, policy officer and investigator at local and national organisations including the Royal National Institute for Blind People, the Disability Rights Commission and the Equality and Human Rights Commission.
+Monica has over 30 years’ experience advocating for the rights of disabled people as a caseworker, policy officer and investigator at local and national organisations including the Royal National Institute for Blind People, the Disability Rights Commission and the Equality and Human Rights Commission.
 She played a key role in implementing and enforcing the Disability Discrimination Act 1995 and the Equality Act 2010.
 She qualified as a solicitor in 2014.

 Monica is also experienced in delivering training to external organisations.
+She has recently spoken at a conference on mental capacity and migrants’ rights.

 She can undertake Legal Aid work and private work.